LeetLLM

 Priority and Decode-First Scheduling

 When GPU memory is full (KV cache blocks are exhausted), the scheduler must either pause work, evict state, or stop admitting new requests.
-Two common recovery strategies are:
+Two recovery designs are:

-2. Recomputation: Drop the KV cache entirely and re-run the prefill phase when the request is rescheduled.
+1. Recomputation: Drop the victim request's KV cache and re-run its prompt tokens when the request is rescheduled.

 • Pros: Zero memory overhead on CPU; simple to implement.